tejaspatel1911/EveryFan.Recruitment/README.md

 3. Make changes so that the SplitWinnings tests pass for both classes.
 Remember, tied positions should be paid out an equal split of the total payouts due to their finishing positions.

-4. Modify the PayoutCalculator class so the payout calculators are not new'd up within the Calculate method.
+4. Modify the PayoutEngine class so payout calculators are created by a factory class passed as a constructor parameter.